Fulop-Krisztian/netconfigs/Linux/Gaming/Gaming.md

 Prerequisites
 ---
-- Wine and Proton, and a launcher to use them to make your life easier (I use [Heroic](https://heroicgameslauncher.com/), but [Lutris](https://lutris.net) is a very popular alternative, along with [Bottles](https://usebottles.com/) (Which is more focused on running Windows apps in general))
+- Wine and Proton, and a launcher to use them to make your life easier.
+I use [Heroic Games Launcher](https://heroicgameslauncher.com/) (available on Windows too), but [Lutris](https://lutris.net) is a very popular alternative.
+Another popular choice is [Bottles](https://usebottles.com/) (Which is more focused on running Windows apps in general)

 Sources
 ---
+The most important: [ProtonDB](https://www.protondb.com/).
+Here you can check if a game has any issues running on Linux.
+You can also check SteamDeck support here.

 [Linux cracked games wiki, a lot of useful info here](https://www.reddit.com/r/LinuxCrackSupport/wiki/index/)